How to Report an OSHA Violation in Your NJ/PA Workplace

 Our Workplace Safety Attorneys Are On Your Side

-Ostroff Injury Law strongly believes in your right to a safe workplace.
+Ostroff Godshall Injury and Accident Lawyers strongly believes in your right to a safe workplace.
 We feel that employers have a duty to protect worker safety.
 If you were injured because of OSHA violation, your employer did not meet this duty.
 Our work site safety attorneys can help you get the accountability and compensation you deserve.
 Call (484) 351-0350 to schedule a free consultation and learn more about your rights.